dhiltonp/pop/docs/source/book/problem.rst

 Senior software developers quickly become enveloped in code review, rather than code creation.
 The best developer's jobs turn from brilliance to gatekeepers.
 Linus Torvalds said that he no longer writes code, rather his job is to say "no".
-He is one of the most brilliant developers in world, but his success has taken him from his profession.
+He is one of the most brilliant developers in world, but his success has taken him from his profession and from his art.

 Modern code contributions have become so easy, that they flood core developers and mandate that they review others' code rather than work on it themselves.
 This drives